ToolJet/ToolJet/docs/docs/setup/docker.md

 # Deploying ToolJet using Docker Compose

 Follow the steps below to deploy ToolJet on a server using Docker Compose.
-ToolJet requires a PostgreSQL database to store applications definitions, (encrypted) credentials for datasources and user authentication data.
+ToolJet requires a PostgreSQL database to store applications definitions, (encrypted) credentials for data sources and user authentication data.

 :::info
 If you rather want to try out ToolJet on your local machine with Docker, you can follow the steps [here](/docs/setup/try-tooljet/).